quicwg/base-drafts/draft-ietf-quic-tls.md

 Once the 1-RTT keys are established and the short header is in use, it is possible to update the keys used to protect packets.
 The Key Phase bits in the short header are used to indicate whether key updates have occurred.
-The Key Phase is initially set to 0 and then incremented with each key update.
+The Key Phase is initially set to 0 and then incremented modulo 4 with each key update.

 The Key Phase allows a recipient to detect a change in keying material without needing to receive the first packet that triggered the change.
-An endpoint that notices a changed Key Phase bit can update keys and decrypt the packet that contains the changed bit.
+An endpoint that notices a changed Key Phase updates keys and decrypts the packet that contains the changed value.

 This mechanism replaces the TLS KeyUpdate message.
 Endpoints MUST NOT send a TLS KeyUpdate message.
 Endpoints MUST treat the receipt of a TLS KeyUpdate